mixalisnik/YFY201-2022/README.md

 In this project the movement of a wave packet in a harmonic oscillator potential is studied.
 The probability density function is plotted for many different frames and the animated result of the wave packet's movement is saved in the folder.

-## Presentation
+## Presentations
-In this folder you will find a short PowerPoint presentation about the two projects.
+In this folder you will find short PowerPoint presentations about the two projects.